cnash6/slalom-ctf/README.md

 # Slalom CTF

-Welcome to Slalom's first ever Capture The Flag competition!
+Welcome to Slalom Capture The Flag!
 Getting set up and ready to hack is easy.
 We'll be hacking the [OWASP](https://www.owasp.org) Juice Shop

 1) Navigate to http://ctf.slalomatlanta.com/ and create your team!
 There will be one login per team, and team members will share that login, so make sure to use a password you can all remember.
 This website will act as our score server where you will track your completed challenges.
 More on that in a minute...